 Australia offers a huge variety of study options for international students, with over 22,000 courses offered by 1200 educational institutions.
 You can study at all levels of education right from primary and secondary school to higher education including universities.
 This visa allows you to stay in Australia to study full-time in recognized education in a recognized educational institution.

 Eligibility Criteria for the Applicants:

 For the grant of a Student visa (Subclass 500) –

 - Satisfying the Genuine Temporary Entrant(GTE) requirement:

 GTE requirements provide a useful way to help identify those applicants who are using the student visa programmed for motives other than gaining a quality education.
 While assessing your application the Australian immigration authority assess your circumstances, your immigration history, if you are less than 18 years old, the intention of your parent, legal guardian or partner, any other relevant matter.

-- Enrolment in a registered course of study:
+- Enrollment in a registered course of study:

 - Financial capacity and English language proficiency:

 If you apply for study visa, it is very critical that you have genuinely enough money available to pay for your course fees, travel and living costs for you and your accompanying family members.
 You would need to support your application with the documentary evidence of sufficiency of balance.

 You are required to undergo health assessment which might take several months to complete.
 You can choose to undertake the examinations prior to lodging your visa applications to avoid delays.
 It is also required to submit a police certificate to meet the character requirements of Australian government.
 The immigration department wants to ensure that people immigrating to Australia have a good character.